tdtu98/JAIST_chatbot_v3/README.md

   <img src="https://github.com/tdtu98/JAIST_Chatbot_v3/blob/main/images/diagram.png" alt="drawing" style="width:80%;"/>
 </p>

-In this project, I focus on deploying my ChatBot on Google Cloud Kubernetes (GKE).
+In this project, I focus on deploying my ChatBot on Google Kubernetes Engine (GKE).
+We have 3 main setup:
+- Manual/dynamic provisonser for persistent volume.
+- Stateful app using statefulsets of K8s and replica set of MongoDB.

 If you would like to understand more about my app which relies on RAG, please visit my previous project [JAIST_chatbot_v2](https://github.com/tdtu98/JAIST_Chatbot_v2).

 ## Requirements